 \subsection{Push and shift maps}

 In this section, we define shift maps and push maps, which are central to all of our constructions.
-A particular type of shift maps, called handle shifts, were first studied by Patel-Vlamis in \cite{PatelVlamis}.
+A particular type of shift maps, called handle shifts, were first studied by Patel and Vlamis in \cite{PatelVlamis}.
 This inspired the following definition of Abbott, Miller, and Patel \cite{AMP21}.
 A similar definition of shift maps appears in \cite{MannRafi} and \cite{LanierLoving}.

 \begin{definition} Let $D_\Pi$ be the surface defined by taking the strip $\mathbb{R}\times [-1,1]$, removing an open disk of radius $\frac{1}{4}$ with center $(n, 0)$ for $n \in \mathbb{Z}$, and attaching any fixed topologically nontrivial surface $\Pi$ with exactly one boundary component to the boundary of each such disk.
 A \emph{shift} on $D_\Pi$ is the homeomorphism that acts like a translation, sending $(x,y)$ to $(x +1, y)$ for $y \in [-1 + \epsilon, 1 - \epsilon]$ and which tapers to the identity on $\partial D_\Pi$. \end{definition}